kebaldwi/ansible_lab_v1/LabGuide.md

 cd ~/ansible_lab_v1/
 ansible-playbook -i inventory_pod.ini Task_1_Apply_Base_Configuration/access_switch_base_config.yaml
 ```

-Hint:  If you get stuck, review the core_switch_base_config.yaml for reference.

 Verification:
 If your playbook has run correctly, The site should have full connectivity and client1 and client2 should be able to reach server1.